Azure/terraform-azurerm-avm-res-network-expressroutecircuit/README.md

 ### <a name="input_peering_location"></a> [peering\_location](#input\_peering\_location)

-Description: (Optional) The peering location.
+Description: (Optional) The name of the peering location and not the Azure resource location.
+Changing this forces a new resource to be created.
+Don't set this parameter if the circuit is created with an ER Direct.

 Type: `string`